redit0/hex-tool/README.md

 1. Enable `Greybel > Transpiler > Installer > Active` in VS Code settings
 2. Optionally enable `Installer > Auto Compile` to have the installer auto-compile and delete source files after running
 3. Build the project — Greybel generates one or more installer `.src` files
-4. Copy-paste the installer code into Grey Hack's code editor, compile it, and run it
+4. Copy-paste the installer code from each installer file into Grey Hack's code editor, compile it.
+Once all files are compiled, run them in order.
 5. Your entire project is recreated in-game automatically

 If the installer exceeds Grey Hack's ~160,000 character limit, Greybel splits it across multiple files automatically (configurable via `Installer > Max Chars`).